Avra98/Optimal-Eye-Surgeon/README.md

 ## Working
-Activate the environment before running the code: conda activate lot
+Working with the code to reproduce results for each finding in the paper:

 ### Finding-1: Finding mask at initialization